Government-Sponsored Enterprise Debt Securities

 Predictable Income

 GSE securities offer predictable interest payments for investors looking to supplement periodic income.
-Interest payments are made monthly, quarterly, semi-annually or at maturity and are available for other investment opportunities or withdrawal.
+Interest payments are made monthly, quarterly, semi-annually or at maturity.

 Although many GSEs issue notes and bonds with fixed coupon rates, some offer securities with variable interest rates such as floating rate coupons and step-up coupons.
-Based on individual investment objectives, variable-rate bonds may help investors meet future financial needs and create a defensive strategy against a potential rise in inflation and interest rates.
+Based on individual investment objectives, variable-rate bonds may help investors meet future financial needs and create a defensive strategy against a potential rise of interest rates and/or inflation.

 Competitive Returns

-For investors concerned with the safety of invested principal but looking for higher return, GSEs generally offer competitive yields over Treasuries and other guaranteed securities, such as CDs.
+For investors concerned with the preservation of invested principal but looking for higher return, GSEs generally offer competitive yields over Treasuries and may offer comparable yields to other guaranteed securities, such as CDs.

 Credit Quality

-GSE debt is not guaranteed by the U.S. government.
-Currently, senior debt of GSEs is rated “AAA,” or “AA” while subordinated debt of Fannie Mae and Freddie Mac is currently rated “AA” or “A”, outlook negative.
-Please contact your financial advisor for current ratings information.
+GSE debt carries the implicit backing of the U.S. government but is not a direct obligation of the U.S. government.
+Currently, senior debt of GSEs is rated “AAA/AA+,” while subordinated debt of Fannie Mae and Freddie Mac is currently rated AA2/AA-.
+A credit rating of a security is not a recommendation to buy, sell, or hold securities and may be subject to review, revisions, suspension, reduction or withdrawal at any time by the assigning rating agency.
+Please contact your financial advisor for current rating information.

 Fannie Mae and Freddie Mac are presently under the Federal Housing Finance Agency’s conservatorship.
-Deterioration of the housing market has shaken the safety and soundness of these two enterprises and, consequently, has compromised their ability to provide stability and liquidity to the mortgage market.
+Previous deterioration of the housing market tested the safety and soundness of these two enterprises, compromising their ability to provide stability and liquidity to the mortgage market.
 In order to restore investors’ faith and help raise additional capital, the FHFA took control of Fannie Mae and Freddie Mac’s operations.
 During the conservatorship, both enterprises will continue their normal operations, including interest and principal payments.
 For more information, please visit fhfa.gov.

 Diversification

-Liquidity – Although not obligated to do so, many broker/dealers participate in the secondary market for agency securities.
+Although not obligated to do so, many broker/dealers participate in the secondary market for agency securities.
 Investors who need access to cash may sell their bonds prior to maturity, at current market prices.
 In the secondary market, trading timeliness and prices are subject to market interest rates, issue and position size, credit rating, and other factors.
 Some bonds trade more often than others and may be easier to sell.
 The proceeds from sale may be more or less than the original investment.
-However, if bonds are held until the final maturity date, the investor will receive the full face value, subject to credit risk.
+However, barring default, if bonds are held until the final maturity date, the investor should receive the bond’s full face value.

 Investment Considerations